echeran/smile-of-murugan/webbook/chapter16.md

 part unintelligible.
 Thus a need arose to comment upon them, and the super-commentaries or commentaries on commentaries (*uraikkurai*) were born.
-A typical case is, e.g., that of the great commentary of Parimēlaḻakar on the "Sacred *Kural”*.
+A typical case is, e.g., that of the great commentary of Parimēlaḻakar on the "Sacred *Kuṟaḷ”*.
 In the 17th Century,
-T. Irattiņa Kavirāyar composed a commentary to Parimēlaḻakar's commentary (called *Nunporuḷ mālai*).
+T. Irattiņa Kavirāyar composed a commentary to Parimēlaḻakar's commentary (called *Nuṇporuḷ mālai*).
 Another super-commentary was written in 1869, and another in 1885 (by Murugesa Mudaliar).
 We have, in addition, five other modern commentaries which comment upon Parimēlaḻakar's classical work.

-The function of a commentary should, ideally-according to the traditional view-be,
+The function of a commentary should, ideally—according to the traditional view—be,

 a) to split and dissect, analyze and examine the text word by word and to give, in paraphrase, the meaning of each item in the text;

-b) to quote examples and illustrations; and parallel loci from other texts;
+b) to quote examples and illustrations; and parallel *loci* from other texts;

 c) to discuss, in form of questions and answers, the merits and